My daily practice is to

 witness the light.

-Years later, on a whim, I visited a tea leaf reader who simply told me to get to the sea where I could become part of the expansiveness of the water.
-I took her advice, and it has informed my work ever since.
+Years later, on a whim, I visited a tea leaf reader who told me to get to the sea.
+I needed the expansiveness of the water.
+My work has been informed ever since.

 Photographing the magnificence of the sea and its ever-shifting plays of light and color not only helped me heal and stretch myself, it eventually led to a more mindful approach in my work.

 I now teach Mindful Photography to mentally and emotionally challenged individuals.
 This work takes my students to a place of vulnerability and openness with their hearts and eyes.
 Together, we investigate their resulting images and examine how the photographs impact their lives and vice versa.

 As I teach, I am inspired by stronger forces of consciousness.
 My black-and-white work, my everyday photos, the essence of beauty through the darkness, all reveal a sense of honesty, compassion and complexity.

 I am driven by the light.
 My subjects catch my eye through shadow, movement, boldness, introspection and surprise—all adding up to a convergence of possibilities.

 Family photos revealed an intimacy and connection that, coupled with the forces of light and shadow, became the trigger points every time I raised my camera.